ruoshui-git/rmao10/07_py-csv/notes.md

 - Even though asked, a dict is really not useful here.
 We're not looking up anything.
 We can use 2 arrays, which saves work by not having to hash values when creating the dict.
 And we need the arrays at some point anyways.

 - dict.key() and dict.values() are guaranteed to iterate in insertion order, so they will be aligned property for random.choices.
-This is not guaranteed a language like Rust.
+This is not guaranteed in a language like Rust.

 - we should not have put cumulative weight affecting the random selection as a question we have.
 I just checked with Python docs that random.choices deals with this.
 To quote:
         If a weights sequence is specified, selections are made according to the relative weights.
 Alternatively, if a cum_weights sequence is given, the selections are made according to the cumulative weights (perhaps computed using itertools.accumulate()).
 For example, the relative weights [10, 5, 30, 5] are equivalent to the cumulative weights [10, 15, 45, 50].
 Internally, the relative weights are converted to cumulative weights before making selections, so supplying the cumulative weights saves work.